bastimeyer/dayz-linux-cli-launcher/README.md

   -p <port>
   --port <port>
-    The server's query port (not to be confused with the server's game port).
+    The server's query port, not to be confused with the server's game port.
     Default is: 27016

 Environment variables: